xin-aurora/CS167/Labs/Lab3/CS167_Lab3.md

 ```console
 yarn jar target/<*.jar> nasa_19950801.tsv filter_output.tsv 200
 ```
+Note: Run the three commands in Lab 2 Step IV (namenode formate and start namenode, datanode) before using yarn command.
+Otherwise, you might have the java.net.ConnectException.

 6. If you did not do already, start HDFS as described in Lab 2 and run your program on an input file that is stored in HDFS and produce the output in HDFS.